mcgivrer/fromClassToGame/docs/chapters/22-add-child-relation-link.md

 }
 ```

-ok, so now to be able to update this child, and render them, `Render` system must render the child element, and
+ok, so now to be able to update this child, and renderer them, `Render` system must renderer the child element, and
 `PhysicEngine` system must update them.

 ### Render system